microPIECE-team/microPIECE/scripts/miRNA/080_miRNA_posGenome.md

 - `blast`
 - `awk`
 # DESCRIPTION
 Creates a BLAST database from the species_B genome and runs a blastn search.
 The results are filtered by 100% identity and coverage hits only.
+The result contains all genomic loci of all microRNA precursors.
 # PARAMETERS
 #### makeblastdb
 - `-dbtype nucl`